-6.5.
 Ignite Mode

 Instead of firing one charge at apogee and another charge at a fixed height above the ground, you can configure the altimeter to fire both at apogee or both during descent.
-This was added to support an airframe that has two TeleMetrum computers, one in the fin can and one in the nose.
+This was added to support an airframe Bdale designed that had two altimeters, one in the fin can and one in the nose.